 If “A Phone Call” was the only story by Dorothy Parker that you ever read, you might dismiss her as frivolous.
 It would be easy to overlook the commentary on gender dynamics, or the skilled, biting humor that is grounded in self-deprecation, and which layers a profound sadness underneath.
 “A Telephone Call” is a tragi-comic rambling of a woman so desperate for a man to call her that she’s pushed to the edge.
 But if you consider that it was written in 1930, when women were expected to be passive in relationships, the fact that the narrator/protagonist took the initiative to call a man she’s interested in, and is considering calling him again, is rather empowering.
 So are some of her observations, like, “I know you shouldn’t keep telephoning them–I know they don’t like that.
 When you do that they know you are thinking about them and wanting them, and that makes them hate you,” and “Oh, it’s so easy to be sweet to people before you love them.”

 A lot of her work had that same flippancy, which is probably another reason she was easily dismissed.
-I think in reality, her serious nature, with a suicide attempt, openness about mental health issues, strong political convictions, and admitting to having an abortion, is all evident in her work.
+I think in reality, her serious nature (with a suicide attempt, openness about mental health issues, strong political convictions, and admitting to having an abortion,) is evident in her work.
 “A Phone Call” comes off as funny and true, and at least for me, easily relatable.
 But underneath all that is desperation and sorrow.
 I think the author, like her work itself, hides behind cleverness, and when you look more closely, you find profound depth.
-She explained getting fired by Vanity Fair after only a year by saying, “Vanity Fair was a magazine of no opinion, but I had opinions” (1956 interview in Paris Review).
+She explained getting fired by Vanity Fair after only a year by saying, “Vanity Fair was a magazine of no opinion, but I had opinions.”
+(1956 interview in Paris Review).
 I loved “A Phone Call” but I also think it’s important to look at any one of Parker’s stories within the context of her entire body of work.

-In another story, “Good Souls” she more describes than narrates, giving a picture of that person everyone knows, the martyr type, one whom we all try to like, but usually fail to do so.
+In another story, “Good Souls” she more describes than narrates, giving a picture of that person everyone knows, the martyr-type, one whom we all try to like, but usually fail to do so.
 “The Good Souls will, doubtless, gain their reward in heaven: on this earth, certainly, theirs is what is technically known as a rough deal.
 The most hideous outrages are perpetrated on them.
 ‘Oh, he won’t mind,” people say.
 “He’s a Good Soul.’”

 Her most famous story, which won the O’Henry award in 1929 for short fiction, is “Big Blonde.”
-The story describes a woman who is depressed, and it was written before people really talked of depression.
+The story describes a woman who is depressed, and it was written before people really talked about depression.
 It also explores gender dynamics in an era where women were finally “allowed” to have fun, but they still were not seen as equals.
 Apparently, it is semi-autobiographical, as the main character gets divorced, has a string of affairs, and attempts suicide.
 The story describes a party girl, one who is seen as a good sport.
 “So, and successfully, she was fun.
 She was a good sport.
 Men like a good sport.”